EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-accounts/_index.md

 certificate in your browser. **Note**: if a client certificate has been provided to GOCDB, it will take precedence over any IdP based authentication.
-- Second, if you do not have a user certificate or you hide your certificate from GOCDB (e.g. by starting a new/anonymous private browser session or pressing 'Cancel' when prompted for a certificate), you will be redirected to the EGI Identity Provider Service (IdP) where you can authenticate with your chosen institution (if available).
+- Second, if you do not have a user certificate or you hide your certificate from GOCDB (e.g. by starting a new/anonymous private browser session or pressing 'Cancel' when prompted for a certificate), you will be redirected to the GOCDB landing page where you can authenticate with the EGI Identity Provider Service (IdP) and your chosen institution (if available).
 If authentication is successful, you will be re-directed back to GOCDB.
 Please note, not all logins available in the EGI IdP provide a sufficient level of assurance (LoA) to login to GOCDB (the LoA must be